Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Over/under insights

-- Tampa Bay has combined with its opponents to score more than 48 points in 11 of 19 games this season.
+- Los Angeles has combined with its opponents to score more than 48 points in 10 of 19 games this season.

+- The combined points per game average of the two teams, 57.2, is 9.2 points greater than Sunday's over/under.

+- The average total in Buccaneers games this season is 49.4, 1.4 points above Sunday's over/under of 48.

 - The 48-point over/under for this game is 1.5 points below the 49.5 points per game average total in Rams games this season.